RoseBlume/PostmarketOS-Lomiri-Images/README.md

 5. SteamDeck-Jupiter
 6. JollaPhone
 7. Librem

-In order to contribute please fork this repository and try adding devices to the `main.yml` file if you have a device that requires special configuration please create a new job and add the required build commands.
+To contribute, please fork this repository and add devices to the `main.yml` file.
+If you have a device that requires special configuration, create a new job (preferably) or an entirely new workflow and add the necessary build commands.